 Choose the right Caulk

-- Acrylic latex caulk: Its good for long term projects, made from latex and acrylic combines.
+- Acrylic latex caulk: It’s good for long-term projects, made from latex and acrylic combines such as Dap.
 It’s more durable than latex caulk and can withstand a higher degree of wear and tear.

 - Silicon caulk: Best for tough jobs in extreme temperatures.
 It best for harshest weather conditions and jobs, but comes with some headache, cant pe painted, strong odor before drying, stains cleaning is a big issue and difficult to clean with water.